cirosantilli/linux-cheat/install-os.md

 Ubuntu specific.

+Did not work for me: USB did not boot correctly.

-Allows easy creation of persistent storage USB of up to 4Gb, and more with hacks.
+Allows easy creation of persistent storage USB of up to 4GiB, and more with hacks.

     gksudo usb-creator-gtk